 Succulent and tender, the sugar sprinkled over the chops allows for a nice caramelization to take place.

-The vinegar gives the bite that it needs yet does not overpower the dish.
-The garlic is as tender as it can be absolutely wonderful.
+The vinegar gives the bite it needs, yet it does not overpower the dish.
+The garlic is as tender as it can be absolutely incredible.

 Perfection in the balance of flavors.

 You will be amazed at how delicious this dish is, and I am sure it will become your go-to dish when in a pinch.